miker704/deploying_to_render/Deploying_MERN_To_render.md

 If you have deployed this app to heroku before your app is basically ready to deploy to render. using the heroku-postbuild script to build the static frontend files into a frontend/build folder via express was needed to deploy to heroku we can use this same script and code on render.com.
 If you havent deployed to heroku before its reccommended to use the tutorial on App Academy Open first.

+If your using CSRF-TOKENS in your app.js file refer to the instructions on app academy open first, if your app fails to deploy using Open's instructions remove the changes made keeping only the changes needed in app.js for CSRF-Tokens and continue with this guide.

 Now prior to pushing your changes to github/gitlab if your mern project was built on machines using different operating systems, windows/wsl, mac os or linux you may experience a build error on render for unsupported platform given.
 To avoid this delete all  ```package-lock.json``` files leaving only the ```package.json``` files then push to github/gitlab.

 ## Render.com